hubiquitus/hubiquitus-client-js/README.md

 username, password and domain.
 When you are done, start by running `Client.connect()` to establish a connection.

+The method `Client.onMessage()` treats the incoming messages, you can define in this method how to manage the messages frome the server.

 After that, you can run the different commands like `Client.publish()`.
 See `main.js` for a list of possible commands and their parameters.